Manuel-GG-89/serverless-cqrs-es-core/README.md

 *** IMPORTANT TAKE:  FRONT-END DEVELOPERS who have used React Redux or any other design pattern based on Redux… this is more or less the same but applied to the back-end context.
 So it might be easier for them to understand the essence and mechanisms described here ***

+*** ANOTHER TAKE: BACK-END Developers...
+You should not be intimidated by the Rust language.
+We are not low-level programmers.
+Our code is, in most cases, high-level code.
+Rust can be complex when used for low-level software, but we... we just write functions and make APIs.
+Rust's rules are easy to learn and respect by working with this language at a high level.
+They are easy to master if your way of programming is not based on OOP.
+If your code tends to be functional in general, and procedural in limited things, you should not have problems.
+But if your coding style is based on OOP, inheritance, state mutation...
+Better not use Rust, use any other language that you master in which OOP is the base paradigm (java, python, go, ryuby, php, c++, etc.) following the architectural patterns described here.
+The language does not matter.
+It's just that Rust... for this kind of stuff is easy, and you get NASA performance without much effort.
+Give it a try. ***

 Theoretical framework:

 I highly recommend reading a bit about DDD and its technical aspects in terms of implementation before reading further.
 I even highly recommend having a conversation with your preferred AI Chat about this topic.
 There are things that it is better to know beforehand so that my explanations make sense, if I tried to explain them in detail one by one... this would become a papyrus.